 Instagram allows you to tap into a younger crowd with catchy visuals and graphics.

-With the introduction of the for Instagram stories, fundraising has become a lot easier on Instagram.
+With the introduction of Instagram stories, fundraising has become a lot easier on Instagram.

-The donation sticker is something that can be used by any user which could be helpful in fueling your peer to peer fundraising campaigns.
+The donation sticker is something that can be used by any user and could be helpful in fueling your peer-to-peer fundraising campaigns.